Updated: Jun 24

 And thirdly, many of the mental challenges faced by sports participants/athletes are a part of the sport, and in exam and competitive situations learning to deal with these issues, more often or not, dictates the difference between preceived success and failure.
 After all, success comes from dealing with, accepting and learning from failure.
 This is where sports psychology becomes so crucial and why training mental skills is equally as important as training technically, tactically and physically.
 Having taught skiing for so many years, to all ability levels, I can say, without doubt, that helping people to deal with the mental side of the sport is a big part of what I do.
 Emotions, for example, can be labeled as positive or negative but in many cases they can be either.
 And even those emotions that would seem to be clearly negative e.g., anxiety and fear, can be a useful and necessary part of the learning process e.g., fear can help keep you safe as it is part of your own risk assessment process.
 Hence there can be power in negative emotion (Kashdan & Biswas-Diener, 2015).

 So, one of the best ways to help people deal with the mental challenges, associated with sports participation, is to develop their mental skills through training.
 And, while this blog is not about all the different approaches that sports psychologists can use, it is timely that as I have been writing this blog a friend and colleague of mine Dave Burrows who created "The Ski Instructor Podcast" has just put out his interview with world renowned sports psychologist Dr. Jim Taylor, which is well worth a listen.
 And from my own experience and training one of the increasingly popular sports psychology tools is mindfulness.
 There are a number of excellent training programmes available that incorporate mindfulness such as the Mindfulness Based Skiing Specific Intervention (MBSSI; Tate, 2019), Mindfulness Meditation Training in Sport (MMTS; Baltzell & Summers, 2017) and Mindfulness Acceptance Commitment approach (MAC; Gardner & Moore, 2007).
 And a really interesting aspect of using mindfulness approaches is that it helps participants to 'accept' what is occurring, be it positive, negative or neutral, rather than trying to block out or suppress their experiences.
-Incidentally, the MBSSI programme, that I developed when working with the Irish Interski Demo Team , is available for free via our documents page.
+Incidentally, the MBSSI programme, that I developed when working with the Irish Interski Demo Team , is available via my online store as PDF digital mindfulness meditative and communication cards.

 Mental health includes good and poor mental health but poor mental health is NOT mental illness.